fjadidi2001/CS50X/Sql-learning/readme.md

 is a visual representation of how a database is organized, showing its tables, fields and keys.
 Arrows are used to show how the different tables are related.

 <br>
+information is included in the schema =>
+  - filed names
+  - keys
+  - table name

+## API(Application Programming Interface)
+A lot of data lives on the Internet.
+Servers are computers that are always listening for requests of information.
+You can request information from a database server through an API.

+## Web scraping
+ extract information from websites.

+**so use database, api, web scraping for collecting data.

 ## *